spdx/license-list-XML/README.md

 # How to contribute/participate
 We welcome participants and contributions!
 The SPDX License List is maintained by the SPDX Legal Team.
 Work and discussion is primarily done via:
 * **mailing list**: Please introduce yourself and let us know a bit about your interest in SPDX!
 The mailing list is our traditional form of communication.
 Join the mailing list, see archive, and manage your subscription [via lists.spdx.org](https://lists.spdx.org/g/Spdx-legal).
 * **bi-weekly calls**: used to discuss topics and issues that may be difficult to only discuss via email or via Github.
-Information on the bi-weekly calls and the working area for the SPDX Legal Team, can be found on the [SPDX legal team wiki](https://wiki.spdx.org/view/Legal_Team)
+Bi-weekly calls and conference calls info is sent prior to the calls via the mailing list.
+If you join the mailing list, you should get a recurring invite at the beinning of each calendar year.
+Meeting minutes for the calls are in the [SPDX meetings repo](https://github.com/spdx/meetings/tree/master/legal); older meeting minutes can be found at http://wiki.spdx.org/
 * **this Github repo**: comments and issues and PRs related to specific changes to the files that comprise the SPDX License List, e.g., update a URL, recommend additional markup for matching purposes, or other such changes.

 See [our contribution documentation](CONTRIBUTING.md) for details.